Restorative Conversations in the Classroom: A Practical Guide for Everyday Issues

 Your job is facilitator, not judge.

-The Teacher Mindset Shift
+The Restorative Conversations in the Classroom Teacher Mindset Shift

 Restorative conversations in the classroom only work if we shift internally.